jlln/jlln.github.io/_posts/2018-13-01-geneticalgorithms.markdown

 ![](https://github.com/jlln/jlln.github.io/raw/master/images/GA/rosenbrock.jpg)

 I also tested this method with the Himmelblau function, which is another classical test for numerical methods.
 In this case, I had to significantly increase the population size (to 1000 up from 10) in order to sufficiently explore the parameter space.
-When the population was too slow, the algorithm could not find a gradient to follow.
+When the population was too low, the algorithm could not find a gradient to follow.
+This optimization took around ~60 seconds to complete on my machine.

 ![](https://github.com/jlln/jlln.github.io/raw/master/images/GA/himmelblau.jpg)

+# Summary

+- This is an effective technique for certain problems.
+- If the complexity of the fitness scoring function is too great, the algorithm will perform very poorly, since the function is called many times.
+- This algorithm cannot be fully parallelized, but there are strategies for executing some parts in parallel.
+     - Could perform breeding and evaluation of offspring in parallel
+     - Could explore the search space in parallel before combining populations.